Saanjh02/YouTube-Comments-Popularity-Analysis/README.md

 Encourage interaction in comments; high-volume videos often have strong viewer reactions.
 Respond to and highlight positive comments to amplify community sentiment.
 Avoid disabling comments/likes unless necessary — open engagement drives visibility.

+**HOW TO USE**

+**Clone the Repository:** Clone this repository to your local machine.

+**git clone https://github.com/Deepak Sharma/Library-System-Management---P2.git
+**

+**Set Up the Database:** Execute the SQL scripts in the database_setup.sql file to create and populate the database.

+**Run the Queries:** Use the SQL queries in the analysis_queries.sql file to perform the analysis.

+**Explore and Modify:** Customize the queries as needed to explore different aspects of the data or answer additional questions.

+**AUTHOR - SUNITA JANGID**

+This project showcases SQL skills essential for database management and analysis.
+For more content on SQL and data analysis, connect with me through the following:

+**LinkedIn:** Connect with me professionally

+**Email ID:** (jangidsunita8008@gmail.com)

+Thank you for your interest in this project!